 He would spend the next few years recording and touring before taking the international stage as a contributing composer and performer in the Slovenian Finals of the Eurovision Song Contest in 2017.

 While his accomplishments have taken him across the globe, his recordings demonstrate a commitment to local and Hawaiian music.
 His 2016 recording of Midnight Stones was nominated for both Song & Single of the Year at the 2017 Na Hoku Hanohano Awards.
 He has just released a new album D.K.
-Live at the Atherton showcasing six new original compositions, including three new studio tracks.
+Live at the Atherton showcasing five new original compositions, including three new studio tracks.